mcolyer/hacklet/README.md

 A library, written in Ruby, for controlling the [Modlet][modlet] (smart) outlet.

-If you haven't heard of the Modlet before, it's a smart outlet cover which allows you to convert any outlet in your house into a smart outlet.
-This means that you can control whether a plug is on or off and you can also determine how much energy it's using with a sampling frequency of 10 seconds.
+If you haven't heard of the Modlet before, it's an outlet cover which allows you to convert any standard US outlet into a smart outlet.
+This means that you can control whether each socket is on or off as well as determine how much energy it's using with a sampling frequency of 10 seconds.

-There are alot of other similar products but this is the first one that I've seen that [costs $50][amazon] and includes control as well as monitoring of the both sockets independently.
+There are alot of other similar products but this is the first one that I've seen that [costs $50][amazon] and includes control as well as monitoring of both sockets independently.

+Checkout the companion project [hacklet-remote] if you're interested in controlling your modlet with [IFTTT].

 ## Why